lampepfl/scala3-macro-tutorial/docs/tutorial/inline.md

 ```

 The `final` modifier will ensure that `pi` and `pie` will take a _literal type_.
-Then the constant propagation optimization in the compiler can perform inlining for such definitions.
+Then the constant propagation optimisation in the compiler can perform inlining for such definitions.
 However, inlining based constant propagation is _best-effort_ and not guaranteed.
 The `final val` inlining is also supported by Scala 3.0 as _best-effort_ inlining for migration purposes.